top of page

 NYC

-Soundtrack New York (Also in Boston)
+Soundtrack New York (ADR, Foley, Small Interviews, Also in Boston)

-NEP Group (For large talk shows/audience shows)
+NEP Group (For large talk shows/audience shows, global)

 All Mobile Video (For large talk shows/audience shows)

-Media Mix Studios (In Allendale, New Jersey)
+Media Mix Studios (Drive-In, In Allendale, New Jersey)

 LA

-Ben Kitay Stages
+Ben Kitay Stages (now BLT Studios)

 Recent Posts